 2. Give a clear name to your rule.

-3. In the criteria, in Location, select the parent skill you created in step 2.1 - in our example, “MyCompany Stores”.
+3. In the criteria, in Location, select the parent skill you created in step 2.1 - in our example, "All stores - Georouting".

-4. If you want to address visitors to agents or sales representatives with specific expertise, enable "Other skills" and select a skill - in our example, this would be the "surfing" skill.
+4. If you want to address visitors to agents or sales representatives with specific expertise, enable "Complementary skills" and select a skill.

-The number of slots in this waiting queue is determined by the number of agents matching your criteria, multiplied by the number of slots per agent you decide to configure.
+The number of slots in this queue is determined by the number of agents matching your criteria (and who have logged on to the console in the last 5 days), multiplied by the number of slots per agent that you decide to configure.

 6. Save your new rule.